SitHoyu/Travel_agent/README.md

 5. Recommend hotel stay areas based on the validated itinerary
 6. Return the final answer together with structured plan data and tool traces

-The controller currently enforces this order so the agent does not skip important steps such as weather adaptation or validation.
+The controller enforces this order so the agent does not skip weather, validation, or hotel recommendation stages.

+## Plan Lifecycle

+The project now uses a two-step plan flow:

+1. Generate plan
+   `POST /v1/agent/plan/run`
+   Returns a generated result but does not persist it.

+2. Confirm and save plan
+   `POST /v1/plans`
+   Persists a user-confirmed plan into MySQL.

+This design leaves room for later flows such as:

+- generate again
+- compare multiple generated plans
+- save only the chosen result

 ## Main Capabilities

 ### 1. Structured itinerary generation

-The planner does not only return free-form text.
-It produces structured data including:
+The planner returns structured data, not only free-form text.
+Output includes:

 - plan title
 - destination
 - summary
 - per-day itinerary
-- per-activity fields such as time slot, type, indoor/outdoor, and optional coordinates
+- per-activity metadata such as time slot, type, indoor/outdoor, and optional coordinates

-This makes the output easier to validate, enrich, store, and render later in a UI.

 ### 2. Weather-aware planning

-The orchestrator can call AMap weather APIs and include a weather summary in the planning prompt.
-This allows the itinerary to adapt to forecast conditions such as rain.
+The orchestrator calls AMap weather APIs and includes a weather summary in the planning prompt so the itinerary can adapt to forecast conditions such as rain.

 ### 3. Constraint validation

-After draft generation, the system validates the result against several practical checks, including:
+After draft generation, the system validates the result against several practical checks:

 - destination consistency
 - daily activity count
 - budget consistency
 - weather adaptation

-If validation fails, the runtime can trigger one repair pass to regenerate the draft with revision feedback.
+If validation fails, the runtime can trigger a limited repair pass.

 ### 4. Hotel area recommendation

-Based on the generated itinerary, the system recommends 2-3 stay areas and explains:
+Based on the generated itinerary, the system recommends stay areas and explains:

 - why each area fits
 - rough nightly price range